Hoanib Valley Camp Highlights

 All meals and local drinks are included in the nightly rate.

-In our opinion, the camp offers all that is needed in such an environment, the less human impact, the better.
+The camp is designed to have a minimal human impact, allowing guests to experience nature at its finest.
+In our opinion, the camp offers all that is needed in such an environment; the less human impact, the better.

 Safari Activities

-- Rhino tracking; The area is home to a large population of free-roaming black-rhino
+Rhino tracking is also a popular activity in and around Hoanib Valley, as the area is home to a large population of free-roaming black rhinos.

 Family Friendly